reactjs/react.dev/content/docs/static-type-checking.md

 * [TypeScript Documentation: Migrating from JavaScript](https://www.typescriptlang.org/docs/handbook/migrating-from-javascript.html)
 * [TypeScript Documentation: React and Webpack](https://www.typescriptlang.org/docs/handbook/react-&-webpack.html)

-## Reason {#reason}
+## ReScript {#rescript}

-[Reason](https://reasonml.github.io/) is not a new language; it's a new syntax and toolchain powered by the battle-tested language, [OCaml](https://ocaml.org/).
-Reason gives OCaml a familiar syntax geared toward JavaScript programmers, and caters to the existing NPM/Yarn workflow folks already know.

-Reason is developed at Facebook, and is used in some of its products like Messenger.
-It is still somewhat experimental but it has [dedicated React bindings](https://reasonml.github.io/reason-react/) maintained by Facebook and a [vibrant community](https://reasonml.github.io/docs/en/community.html).
+[ReScript](https://rescript-lang.org/) is a robustly typed language that compiles to efficient and human-readable JavaScript.
+It comes with a lightning fast compiler toolchain that scales to any codebase size.
+Some of its core features are a guaranteed 100% type coverage, first-class JSX support and [dedicated React bindings](https://rescript-lang.org/docs/react/latest/introduction) to allow seamless integration in existing JS / TS React codebases.

 ## Kotlin {#kotlin}